Heat Pump vs. Electric Furnace

 However, they do it in different ways, and the heat pump, if properly installed, is a lot more efficient than an electric furnace.

-And all the heat the electric furnace produces is used to heat your home.
+All the heat produced by the electric furnace is used to heat your home.

 The only heat loss is when the air passes through the ductwork.

-The heat pump works in a similar fashion; it also works on electricity.
+The heat pump operates in a similar manner; it also utilizes electricity.

 In BTU size, the heat pump uses less electricity than the electric furnace.

-However, depending on the size of the system, a heat pump will draw 10 to 20 amps.
+However, depending on the system’s size, a heat pump will draw 10 to 20 amps.

 The electric furnace, on the contrary, draws over 30 amps.